george-hawkins/mjx-donkey-car/README.md

 The TTGO ESP32-Micro is a board with the supporting circuitry and USB power for the T-Micro32.
 The T-Micro32 can only take 3.3V and it's not clear to me whether it requires its reset pin held high or low, you can find a datasheet [here](https://github.com/LilyGO/TTGO-Micro32-V2.0/tree/master/Datasheet) that shows some sample circuits.

+The T-Micro32 is basically LILYGO's version of the FCC/CE certified module sold by Espressif, i.e. everything in single metal shielded ready to solder down module, rather than the individual chips seen in designs such as the WeAct board.
+Except it's 45% smaller than the Espressif module (and whether its certified is another matter).

+Here's a nice [video](https://www.youtube.com/watch?v=tQ0dL_9M1wI) on what the minimum you need to get an S3 module working - unlike the original ESP32, the S3 has built-in USB.
+It's not much but it's still enought that one would probably rather get a pre-made board.
+Note, in the comments someone points out the following (and the video's author replies to agree):

+> Note: You cannot reliably connect EN to the VCC without the resistor and capacitor, as the ESP32 can fail to boot/program if EN rises before the voltage is stable (the reason for the resistor and cap is to delay EN going high).
+I've tried this shortcut on PCB designs and it /may/ work for you, or may not.
+For a couple of pence in parts, it's not worth the risk.
+He also has a [blog entry](https://www.atomic14.com/2023/07/27/minimal-dev-board.html) to go with this video.

+In a later video, he shows an equivalent PCBWay board (minus the doubtful shortcuts), although as one of the comments points out it's slightly bizarre that he's laid things out such that the modules antenna ends up directly over the USB connector of his board: <https://www.youtube.com/watch?v=zeSlRvCd6tg>

+Note: this board has a battery circuit (including charging circuitry) so, it's actually a lot less minimal that the previous video.

+There's a nice [TinyPICO](https://www.tinypico.com/) project but these tiny boards are is the US$20 price range rather than the $4 (incl. postage) price of e.g. the WeAct board above.

 The Speedybee F405 can handle up to 500mA on its 3.3V output pin which would be enought to meet an ESP32 modules max-260mA requirement.

 However, if you use an S2 etc., you'll have to compile the firmware yourself, the DroneBridge/ESP32 only releases ready compiled firmware for the ESP32.